-Jerry Sedgewick, the director of Prevail News, is finishing up a documentary on chronic homelessness.
-The summary follows:
+Jerry Sedgewick, the director of Prevail News, created a documentary on chronic homelessness.
+The trailer follows:

 A scientist learns from surprising homeless stories and spends night at feared shelter to experience “homeless” trauma.
 From his experience, he puts two and two together to determine that changes in DNA must occur among homeless, a phenomenon yet to be validated by researchers.
 Yet research data for trauma and genetic changes affecting behavior is piling up: is that why so many people who sleep on our streets find homelessness inescapable?